Skip to main content

 For example, you could build a module that simplifies how hiring managers review job applicants.
 The parent app contains a Select component with the list of applicants.
 Then, add modules that enable the manager to view the total number of applicants, or view each person's portfolio.
 The modules can be reused in multiple apps without rebuilding the UI and logic.
 The examples in the following sections explain how to build this app and configure the data inputs and query inputs.

-From the module, add a data input using the Module settings, found within the Inspector.
-From the app, click on the module and add the corresponding input in the Content section.
+From the module editor, add an input using the Module settings, found within the Inspector.
+Set the Type to one of the following values:

 Example